Holy Cross Student Killed, 11 Injured When Rowing Team’s Van Crashes In Florida

 The Vero Beach Fire Department said three people were taken to the hospital by helicopter.
 Four people were taken by ambulance and four others were transported as a precaution.

-The van, which was carrying the Holy Cross rowers, and a pickup truck were both heavily damaged in the crash.
+The van, which was carrying the Holy Cross rowers, and the pickup truck were both heavily damaged in the crash.

+Rett was majoring in English and psychology.
+According to the Worcester Telegram, Rett set a world record for indoor rowing by completing 61 hours straight last month.

-“We are aware of a vehicle crash involving members of the Holy Cross women’s rowing team this morning in Florida,” a Holy Cross spokesman said in a statement.
+“We are aware of a vehicle crash involving members of the Holy Cross women’s rowing team this morning in Florida,” the spokesman said.
 “The College is in contact with the families of our students and with authorities in Florida.
 We are in the process of gathering more information and making plans to offer support for those involved.”

 Police said preliminary it appears the van driver may have failed to yield, causing the crash.